 Kyle Gentile has been a performing musician for nearly 20 years.
-Starting off as a self taught drummer he recorded his first EP Drift, with his high school band Auxiliary at the age of 16.
-He went on to receive a Bachelors of Music in Jazz Studies from Capital University’s music conservatory.
+Starting off as a self-taught drummer he recorded his first EP Drift, with his high school band Auxiliary at 16.
+He went on to receive a Bachelor of Music in Jazz Studies from Capital University’s music conservatory.
 While attending University he was head of the percussion work study crew, performed all over Ohio with various rock/jazz/chamber groups, and premiered a taiko piece for PASIC while touring Texas with a chamber percussion ensemble.
-Kyle went on to become a teaching assistant at the University of Colorado Boulder’s Thompson Jazz studies program.
+Kyle became a teaching assistant at the University of Colorado Boulder’s Thompson Jazz studies program.
 Here he received a Master of Music degree in Jazz Performance and Pedagogy.

 Over the years he has performed with artists of all genres all over the US as well as internationally.
 Some of these artists and groups include; Brad Goode, Safety Squad, Maria Schneider, Jonathan Saraga, Brian Casey, and Bill Boggs.
-Kyle recently returned to the northwest suburbs and continues to perform, record, and teach in various settings.
+Kyle recently returned to the northwest suburbs and continues performing, recording, and teaching in various settings.
 Kyle teaches drums at School of Rock Geneva.